 First, in place of hiring employees to do the research and checking the second-hand reports, make out some time to check the ground reality on your own.
 Secondly, in the starting years, try to make your startup as thin as possible by cashing in on existing platforms then building the new ones.

-With You: There is a bizarre idea behind this startup, there is a website that leaves the message for your loved ones after your death, no doubt this is the disruptive idea in a country like India.
+With You –There is a bizarre idea behind this startup, there is a website that leaves a message for your loved ones after your death, no doubt this is the disruptive idea in a country like India.

 Nevertheless, Vedika Goel went on and gave shape to this thoughtful idea, and created With You.